SCIZOR: A Self-Supervised Approach to Data Curation for Large-Scale Imitation Learning: Experiments

 \textbf{RQ2: What advantage does \methodname{}'s fine-grained state-action curation offer over trajectory- or dataset-level curation in prior work?} To validate the effectiveness of fine-grained curation on state-action pairs, we compare \methodname{} with two baseline methods: a trajectory-level curation method, Deminf \cite{hejna2025robotdatacurationmutual}, and a dataset-level curation method, Re-Mix \cite{Xie2023DoReMiOD}.
 Deminf estimates the average contribution of a trajectory towards the mutual information between states and actions in the entire dataset.
 Re-Mix treats each subset of data as a different “domain” and uses a distributionally robust optimization technique to assign weights to sub-datasets.
 To ensure a fair comparison, we apply \methodname{} to the same RT-X mixture setting used by Re-Mix.
 As shown in Figure \ref{fig:main_results} \methodname{} outperforms Re-Mix by $3.5\%$ on average.
 In the RoboMimic dataset, \methodname{} has not outperformed DemInf, as the dataset is explicitly divided into three levels of trajectory quality, making trajectory-level filtering particularly effective.
 In contrast, \methodname{} significantly outperforms DemInf by $19.2\%$ on the Sirius-Fleet dataset, where the mixed sources of policy and human actions result in uneven data quality distribution.
 This suggests that fine-grained state-action curation may be beneficial in datasets with complex and uneven quality distributions.

-\textbf{RQ3: What design components contribute most to \methodname{}?} We first ablate the suboptimal data removal and the deduplication in Table~\ref{tab:ablation_subop_dedup}.
-We run the experiments only removing suboptimal data and duplicated data, and remove the same amount of data in each dataset as \methodname{}.
-We find that both suboptimal removal and deduplication individually lead to improvements over the baseline, but neither alone is sufficient to match the full performance of \methodname{}.
+\textbf{RQ3: What design components contribute most to \methodname{}?} We first ablate suboptimal data removal and deduplication in Table~\ref{tab:ablation_subop_dedup}.
+We run experiments only removing suboptimal data or duplicated data, and remove the same amount of data in each dataset as \methodname{}.
+We find both suboptimal removal and deduplication individually lead to improvements over the baseline, but neither alone is sufficient to match the full performance of \methodname{}.
 Suboptimal removal is generally more effective than deduplication, but combining both components leads to the largest gains across all datasets.

 We further investigate \methodname{}'s scoring strategy for suboptimal data classifier in Table 2 by ablating two key components: (i) the transition–trajectory score mixture and (ii) temporal discounting discussed in Section \ref{sec:method-subop}.
 We train Octo on the OXE ``RT-1" variant \cite{brohan2023rt1roboticstransformerrealworld} with three seeds for faster iteration.
 Omitting either component consistently degrades performance across all four tasks, highlighting their importance.
 Temporal discounting lets \methodname{} propagate evidence of suboptimality backward in time, so that transitions leading to poorer future states can also be identified in addition to directly poor actions.
 The mixture of transition-level and trajectory-level scores balances these fine‐grained penalties with an overall assessment of each demonstration’s quality, making it easier to filter out inherently low‐quality data (for example, trajectories recorded by non‐expert operators).
 Together, these mechanisms yield the strongest gains in suboptimal data removal.